Use the pkg search command to search for packages whose data matches the specified pattern.

 If you do not specify the output you want, then using just the base name of the file as the search token, or using wild cards as shown above, shows that this file is delivered to six different directories and is the target of three links.
 Another way to show each package name only one time, instead of showing many lines of output for one package, is to use the -p option or enclose the search token in angle brackets.
 Depending on your shell, you might need to escape the angle brackets.
 The following commands have the same output:

-If you cannot find the package that delivers a file on your system, perhaps that file is not packaged.
-See the -p and --unpackaged options of the pkg verify command in Identifying Unpackaged File System Content.
+If you cannot find the package that delivers a file on your system, perhaps that file was not delivered by an IPS package.

 To show which packages provide a particular SMF service, search for the name of the service as the value of the org.opensolaris.smf.fmri attribute.